sx-tane/tourii/docs/SECURITY_GUIDELINES.md

 ### Action Items

-- [ ] Audit codebase for exposed secrets
-- [ ] Implement secret rotation schedule
-- [ ] Document all API keys and their purposes
-- [ ] Review AI-generated code for security compliance
+To implement this security feature:

+- Follow the setup steps using the recommended tools
+- Verify integration with actual usage flows
+- Log results and adjust based on live monitoring

+-

+---

 ## 6. Backend Input Validation